apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 Step can not be 0 (then the range will be nonsense.).

-Note that when the required range is a number, it accepts (stop), (start, stop), and (start, stop, step) as parameters, but when the required range is a date, it must be 3 non-NULL parameters.
+Note that when the required range is a number, it accepts (stop), (start, stop), and (start, stop, step) as parameters, but when the required range is a date or timestamp, it must be 3 non-NULL parameters.
 For example,

 ```